-Applied syllabuses are developmental four-unit courses of study.
+Applied and Applied (Essential) syllabuses are developmental four-unit courses of study.

-Units 1 and 2 of the course are designed to allow students to begin their engagement with the course content, i.e. the knowledge, understanding and skills of the subject.
+Units 1 and 2 of the courses are designed to allow students to begin their engagement with the course content, i.e. the knowledge, understanding and skills of the subject.
 Course content, learning experiences and assessment increase in complexity across the four units as students develop greater independence as learners.